 The Chattanooga, Rome, and Columbus Railroad was built to the towns of Lyerly, Summerville, and Trion, Georgia in 1889.
 At that time, a depot was built in Summerville.
 In 1901, the railroad became part of the Central of Georgia System.
-In May of 1917, the original depot burned.
+In May 1917, the original depot burned.
 The current depot was built to replace the burned-out structure.
 Today, the 1917 depot is on the National Register of Historic Places.
-The Tennesse Valley Railroad Museum runs month steam excursions to Summerville.
+The Tennesse Valley Railroad Museum runs monthly steam excursions to Summerville.
 Here, the former Southern Railways Mikado #4501 can be seen at the platform.